lujonathanh/coffdrop/README.md

     1. searches for enriched genes and chromosomal regions
     2. searches for enriched pairs.
     3. plots the mutual-exclusivity and co-occurrence networks and finds genes with the highest degree centrality
+    4. Searches for triplets of mixed mutually exclusive and co-occurring pairs.

 Furthermore, it has a flexible preprocessing feature to allow for:
     1. handling various mutation types, particularly Copy Number Alterations, which can create significant artefacts due to lack of independence among alterations in nearby genes.
 Thus, one can require genes to be a certain distance away before being run